IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

     If the version should be marked as consumable or "ready to share".

-  version_locator (True, str, None)
-    (Required for new resource) Version locator - the version that will be validated.

-  x_auth_refresh_token (True, str, None)
-    (Required for new resource) Authentication token used to submit validation job.

-  environment_variables (False, list, None)
+  schematics (False, list, None)
-    Environment variables to include in the schematics workspace.
+    Other values to pass to the schematics workspace.

-  override_values (False, dict, None)
-    Override values during validation.

   id (False, str, None)